Aros-Technology-Studio/AST-Aros-Financial-Paradigm/10_proof_of_transaction_engine/pot_tx_weighting_model.md

 **Date:** 2025-08-24

 ## 1. Purpose
-Calculates the "weight" of a transaction in PoT, determining its validation priority and node rewards within NodeChain.
+Calculates the "weight" of a transaction in PoT, determining its validation priority and node payments within NodeChain.

 ## 2. Principles
 - Weight reflects real contribution (activity + integrity).